isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 When an already assigned lease can fulfill a client query:

-  - any important change e.g. for DDNS parameter, hostname or valid lifetime reduction makes the lease not reusable
+  - any important change, e.g. for DDNS parameter, hostname, or valid lifetime reduction, makes the lease not reusable.

-  - lease age i.e. the difference between the creation or last modification time and the current time is computed (elapsed duration)
+  - lease age, i.e. the difference between the creation or last modification time and the current time, is computed (elapsed duration).

-  - if ``cache-max-age`` is explicitly configured, it is compared with the age and leases that are too old are not reusable (this means that the value 0 for ``cache-max-age`` disables the lease cache feature)
+  - if ``cache-max-age`` is explicitly configured, it is compared with the lease age;
+    leases that are too old are not reusable.
+This means that the value 0 for ``cache-max-age`` disables the lease cache feature.

   - if ``cache-threshold`` is explicitly configured and is between 0.0 and 1.0, it expresses the percentage of the lease valid lifetime which is allowed for the lease age.
 Values below and including 0.0 and values greater than 1.0 disable the lease cache feature.

-In the example a lease with a valid lifetime of 2000 seconds can be reused if it was committed less than 500 seconds ago.
-With a lifetime of 3000 seconds the maximum age of 600 seconds applies.
+In our example, a lease with a valid lifetime of 2000 seconds can be reused if it was committed less than 500 seconds ago.
+With a lifetime of 3000 seconds, the maximum age of 600 seconds applies.

-In outbound client responses (e.g. DHCPACK messages) the ``dhcp-lease-time`` option is set to the reusable valid lifetime i.e. the expiration date does not change.
-Other options based on the valid lifetime e.g. ``dhcp-renewal-time`` and ``dhcp-rebinding-time`` also use the reusable lifetime.
+In outbound client responses (e.g. DHCPACK messages), the ``dhcp-lease-time`` option is set to the reusable valid lifetime, i.e. the expiration date does not change.
+Other options based on the valid lifetime e.g. ``dhcp-renewal-time`` and ``dhcp-rebinding-time``, also depend on the reusable lifetime.

 .. _host-reservation-v4: